roytang/blog/content/replies/2014/04/ch263xd/index.md

 - magicTCG
 ---

-Very true, the man likes to draw the extra cards, that's not too much of a bad thing though.\n\nBlue is very good in Theros as well, so I wouldn't mind recommending it for the prerelease anyway (a lot of people I know seem to prefer White, which is cool too)
+Very true, the man likes to draw the extra cards, that's not too much of a bad thing though.

+Blue is very good in Theros as well, so I wouldn't mind recommending it for the prerelease anyway (a lot of people I know seem to prefer White, which is cool too)